 The Agency has acquired or will acquire the 2023A Program Securities pursuant to the Servicing Agreement from the Master Servicer for an amount equal to between 101.5 percent and 103.5 percent of the principal amount of each 2023A Program Security, plus accrued interest, if any, and any applicable fees or charges payable to a Federal Mortgage Agency and not paid by the mortgagor.
-The Trustee will disburse moneys from the 2023A Program Securities the Agency for the amount paid by the Agency to acquire the 2023A Program Securities.
+The Trustee will disburse moneys from the 2023 Series A Acquisition Account to reimburse the Agency for the amount paid by the Agency to acquire the 2023A Program Securities.